owid/sdg-tracker.org/pages/cities.md

         <div class="col-md">
             <span>SDG Indicator 11.B.1</span>
             <h3>Integrated disaster risk management</h3>
-            <p><strong>Definition:</strong> Indicator 11.B.1 is the <i><q>number of countries that adopt and implement national disaster risk reduction strategies in line with the Sendai Framework for Disaster Risk Reduction 2015–2030</q></i>.<p>This indicator identifies countries who have and have not adopted and implemented disaster risk management strategies in line with the Sendai Framework for Disaster Risk Reduction.</p>
+            <p><strong>Definition:</strong> Indicator 11.B.1 is the <q>number of countries that adopt and implement national disaster risk reduction strategies in line with the Sendai Framework for Disaster Risk Reduction 2015–2030</q>.<p>This indicator identifies countries who have and have not adopted and implemented disaster risk management strategies in line with the Sendai Framework for Disaster Risk Reduction.</p>
-            <p><strong>Goal:</strong> <i><q>Substantially increase the number of cities and human settlements adopting and implementing holistic disaster risk management at all levels</q></i>.<p>Unlike most SDGs which have a target year of 2030, this indicator is set to be achieved by 2020.</p>
+            <p><strong>Goal:</strong> <q>Substantially increase the number of cities and human settlements adopting and implementing holistic disaster risk management at all levels</q>.<p>Unlike most SDGs which have a target year of 2030, this indicator is set to be achieved by 2020.</p>
            <p><strong>More research:</strong> Further data and research on this topic can be found at the <i>Our World in Data</i> on <a href="https://ourworldindata.org/natural-catastrophes">Natural Catastrophes</a>.</p>
            <p><strong>Additional charts:</strong> <br><a href="https://ourworldindata.org/grapher/natural-disaster-deaths-ihme">Total deaths from natural disasters</a>
 <br><a href="https://ourworldindata.org/grapher/number-injured-from-disasters">Number injured from natural disasters</a>